 As I was coming down the stairs with a bemused smile on my face, my companions walked in, bringing with them several varieties of cheese and meats.

 ‘Buenos Dias amigos!
-Just look this; what market have you been to?’
+Just look at this; what market have you been to?’

 ‘The Italian one, you know, in the Palermo district of Buenos Aires,’ Eli said.
-‘We know how much you like Italian, so how else would we know what to manifest if we weren’t able to see it first?
-Since there’s always something new and delectable foods in the kiosks there you wouldn’t believe how many we went to.
+‘We know how much you like Italian, so how else would we know what to manifest if we couldn’t see it first?
+Since there’s always something new and delectable foods in the kiosks there, you wouldn’t believe how many we went to.
 For items such as this Soppressata sausage, we needed to go much further.’

-‘Probably somewhere off in Italy, perhaps Tuscany,’ I said.
+‘Probably somewhere off in Italy, possibly Tuscany,’ I said.
 ‘That wouldn’t surprise me at all.’

 ‘Not far off,’ Mo said.
 ‘This time, it was a market in Naples.’